 2.6 Peak Load

+There are two measures of load that important to consider when ensuring […].
 The term "base load" refers to the absolute minimum amount of electrical demand that must be met over the course of a 24-hour period.
-Base load requirements are relatively constant and are also referred to as constant load requirements.
+Base load requirements are also referred to as constant load requirements because they are relatively constant. so.
 Conversely, peak load refers to the maximum amount of energy drawn from the grid by a consumer over a specified period.
 Most utilities operate on a 15-minute cycle, but some operate on 30- or 60-minute cycles [162].
-While there may be multiple spikes in energy demand over the course of the period, a peak load is defined as one that lasts at least 15 minutes; anything less than 15 minutes is considered a random spike.
+While there may be multiple spikes in energy demand over the course of the period, a peak load is defined as one that lasts at least 15 minutes; anything that lasts less than 15 minutes is considered a random spike.
 Typically, demand spikes are caused by the activation of an electrically consuming device and last only a few seconds.